corsica/cuelang.org/content/en/docs/concepts/logic.md

 #### Structs

-Ordering of scalar types, like numbers and strings, is fairly straightforward and will feel familiar to anyone that has worked with a typed programming language.
+Ordering of scalar types, like numbers and strings, is fairly straightforward and will feel familiar to anyone who has worked with a typed programming language.
 But ordering structs might seem a bit unusual.